 What am I?

-As a dietitian, I will always provide professional and ethical service, and will be held accountable for my actions by the college.
+As a dietitian, I will always provide professional and ethical service and will be held accountable for my actions by the college.
 I will never try to sell you food products or supplements.
 I became a dietitian to help improve the health and wellbeing of Canadians, not to make money by selling supplements.

 To sum up, a dietitian can call themselves a dietitian and a nutritionist, but a nutritionist can only call themselves a nutritionist in most Canadian provinces.
 A dietitian goes through rigorous training and is a regulated health professional.
 There are no standards or regulations for nutritionists in Ontario.

 If a person is trying to sell you products such as supplements or diet foods, I would recommend you get a second opinion from a health professional.
 You should make sure those products are truly necessary/healthy for you before giving them your hard-earned money.